top of page

 THINGS TO DO IN AUBURN AND NEAR

-Just about every sort of outdoor recreation you can think of can be experienced by staying in Auburn, from hiking, cycling, kayaking and picnicking to Lobster shacks, and only 40 min (30 miles) away to beautiful coasts and a welcoming community.
-Even beyond the most sought-after attractions, there are plenty of local things to do in Auburn and near to keep your attention.
+Just about every sort of outdoor recreation you can think of can be experienced by staying in Auburn, from hiking, cycling, kayaking and picnicking to lobster shacks, and only 40 min (30 miles) away to beautiful coasts and a welcoming community.
+Byond the most sought-after attractions, there are plenty of local things to do in Auburn and near to keep you busy all day.
+See travel recommendations to experience the vibrant spirit that thrives within the heart of L-A, from cultural landmarks to hidden gems, the rich tapestry of history, art, entertainment, and natural beauty.
+To eat in Lewiston-Auburn you may like to explore Sharon's guide.

 ANROSCOGGIN River Lewiston